Devildude4427/FlightFinder/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for use.
+Currently, this has only been tested on a Linux machine, though the webview should be cross platform.
+Other platforms (or systems that don't have webkit2gtk as the default rendering engine) are untested.

 Current options/abilities of the program:

-- Creates a simple GUI and web server
+- Creates a webview for rendering the content of the Flask server
 - Allows a user to enter an airport, and returns round-trip flight quotes
+- Users can change locale and currency for the quotes (quotes differ by locale, interestingly)

 ### Prerequisites